technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 ### Task 1: Publish the Power BI report to an online workspace

 1. Ensure the Power BI report file is saved.
+In this example we've saved it with the name **mcw.pbix**.

 2. On the Power BI Home tab menu, select **Publish**.